 It doesn’t seem like it at first.
 Any child who hears that praise would feel elated.
 Her self-esteem would shoot through the roof, and she’d think she was creative—a natural.

-But research after research says otherwise.
-When we praise our kids this way, we’re causing more harm than good.
+But when we praise our kids this way, we’re causing more harm than good.

 Yep, praise isn’t always good.
 This shocked me at first, but once I read more about it, the research made sense.
 Every author I was reading—from Po Bronson to Malcolm Gladwell to Daniel Pink—cited Carol Dweck.